hldohaga/upfnabp/litlead.md

 [figure 6](fig:fig-BP-and-survey-year) shows that the mean BP is consistent across the waves.

-The [table 3](tab:table3) shows the population with BP \> 140 mmHg is 876 participants.
+The population with BP \> 140 mmHg is 876 participants.
 This gives a prevalence of 6%.Men are once again overrepresented.
-These participants are older than the population median, 44% of theses participants are over 65.
+These participants are older than the population median, 44% of these participants are over 65.
-This group are statistically significantly different from the populations with high Na, or high UPF!
+This group are statistically significantly different from the populations with high Na, or high UPF.
 There is a reverse gradient with IMD in this population.
 The most deprived are least represented in this population.
 The largest proportion are in the least deprived category.